acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 [quick overview](dev-guide/addon-development/api-modules.html) and
 [links to detailed API documentation](packages/addon-kit/addon-kit.html).
-If the supported APIs do what you need, they're the best option: you get the benefit of compatibility across Firefox releases, and of the SDK's security model.
+If the supported APIs do what you need, they're the best option: you get the benefits of compatibility across Firefox releases and of the SDK's security model.

-APIs like [`widget`](packages/addon-kit/docs/widget.html) and [`panel`](packages/addon-kit/docs/panel.html) are very generic, and with the right content can be used to replace many specific XUL elements.
-But there are some notable limitations in the SDK APIs, and even a fairly simple UI may need some degree of redesign to work with them.
+APIs like [`widget`](packages/addon-kit/docs/widget.html) and [`panel`](packages/addon-kit/docs/panel.html) are very generic and with the right content can be used to replace many specific XUL elements.
+But there are some notable limitations in the SDK APIs and even a fairly simple UI may need some degree of redesign to work with them.
 In particular:

 * widgets always appear by default in the